letscontrolit/ESPEasy/docs/source/ESPEasy/ESPchips.rst

       - SRRC
       -
       -
-   *  - Power consumption
+   *  - Sleep Power Consumption
-      - 900 uA light sleep, 20 uA deep sleep
+      - 900 µA light sleep, 20 µA deep sleep
-      - 800 uA light sleep, 10 uA deep sleep
+      - 800 µA light sleep, 10 µA deep sleep
-      - 750 uA light sleep, 25 uA deep sleep
+      - 750 µA light sleep, 25 µA deep sleep
-      - 240 uA light sleep, 8 uA deep sleep
+      - 240 µA light sleep, 8 µA deep sleep
-      - 130 uA light sleep, 5 uA deep sleep
+      - 130 µA light sleep, 5 µA deep sleep
-      -
+      - 140 µA light sleep, 5 µA deep sleep
-      -
+      - 180 µA / 35 µA light sleep, 7 µA deep sleep
       -